-So here we go, and be sure to get to the very last one because I saved my personal favorite for the end:)
+So here we go, and be sure to get to the very last one because I saved my personal favorite for last:)

 GAMES FOR LARGE GROUPS